-This test should not be used to screen for bcr/abl fusions at the time of diagnosis.
-Test BADX /89006 BCR/ABL, mRNA Detection, Reverse Transcription-PCR (RT-PCR), Qualitative, Diagnostic Assay, which is designed to detect all reported and theoretical BCR/ABL fusion variants, should be ordered for this purpose.
+This test should not be used to screen for BCR/ABL1 fusions at the time of diagnosis; if a diagnostic screen for BCR-ABL1 transcripts is desired, the test BADX / BCR/ABL1, Qualitative, Diagnostic Assay, which is designed to detect all reported common and rare BCR-ABL1 mRNA fusion variants, should be ordered for this purpose.

 In general, the results of this assay cannot be directly compared with results generated from other PCR assays, including identical assays performed in other laboratories.
 Monitoring should be performed using the same method and laboratory for each subsequent specimen.

 Reference Values Describes reference intervals and additional information for interpretation of test results.
 May include intervals based on age and sex when appropriate.
 Intervals are Mayo-derived, unless otherwise designated.
 If an interpretive report is provided, the reference value field will state this.

 The presence or absence of BCR/ABL1 mRNA fusion form e13/e14-a2 producing the p210 fusion protein is identified.
 If positive, the quantitative level is reported as the normalized ratio of BCR/ABL1 (p210) to endogenous ABL1 mRNA with conversion to a percentage referenced to the international scale (IS), on which 0.1% BCR/ABL1:ABL1 (also represented on a log scale as Molecular Response 3, or MR3) is designated as a major molecular response (MMR) threshold.

 Clinical References Provides recommendations for further in-depth reading of a clinical nature